 Feminists are a force for positive change and resistance – locally, regionally and globally.
-In many important and different ways, feminists are fighting for a world without misogyny, violence and exploitation, a world based on equality and social justice that redistributes and values care work and respects the planet.
+In many important and different ways, feminists are fighting for a world without misogyny, violence and exploitation, a world based on equality and social justice that redistributes & values care work and respects the planet.

-We are calling for a Feminist Forum in the late spring of 2021 to debate the status quo, and to share strategies of resistance and change.
+We are calling for a Feminist Forum in the autumn of 2021 to debate the status quo, and to share strategies of resistance and change.
 We aim to build transnational solidarity among feminist initiatives and to link our struggles, while building our collective capacity to understand and transform the world we live in.
 The forum will be interactive, creative and informative, with different ways of engaging.

 We believe that it is essential to bring together diverse strands of feminist analysis and collective practices to reinforce common feminist grounds for political action.